Centralized backup management across cloud resources

 • GCBDR saw 89% year-over-year growth following this integration.

 • Time to back up VMs was greatly reduced by eliminating interaction with multiple interfaces.
-Users could now protect VMs within their existing workflow.
+Users could now protect VMs directly from their workflow in Compute Engine.

-The design principles established for this integration scaled to subsequent GCBDR integrations with other Google Cloud services, supporting platform-wide consistency for backups.
+The design principles established for this integration scaled to subsequent GCBDR integrations with other services, supporting platform-wide consistency and a unified design language for backups in Google Cloud.

 Takeaways